 Staff and directors are trained to recognize COVID-19 signs and symptoms.
 In addition to the health screening questions and temperature checks at check in for both staff and campers, any camper displaying any COVID-19 symptom during the day will be removed from the group and isolated following CDC guidelines.
 At that time we will contact an adult to come and pick them up.
 We will notify the families of all campers in the impacted group(s) and encourage them to watch for symptoms (however they will not be required to remove their child from camp).
 Campers that were removed can return after 24 hours of being fever-free without the use of fever-reducing medications.

 In the event of a confirmed COVID-19 case (of a camper or staff member on site) the director will immediately notify the families of all campers on site.
 Launch will consult CDC guidelines and NYS DOH COVID-19 health and safety regulations to provide guidance on a course of action for the program.
 If, for any reason, camp does close for an extended period of time, families will be refunded for all in-person days missed.
 Launch may offer virtual alternatives for families to consider, at their choice.
 Camp will be cleaned and disinfected thoroughly before groups return.

 Stay Home If…

-In order to help ensure the well-being of our campers and staff, please follow the guidelines below as to when your child should stay home from camp.
-These also represent instances when we will require a child to be picked up from Camp if they become ill while attending.
+In order to help ensure the well-being of our campers and staff, please follow the guideline below as to when your child should stay home from camp.
+This also represents when we will require a child to be picked up from camp if they become ill while attending.